 Military | Colonel | B-24 Bomb Group Commanding Officer / B-24 Command Pilot | 98th Bomb Group

 John Riley Kane was a colonel in the United States Army Air Corps and later the United States Air Force.
 He received the U.S. military's highest decoration, the Congressional Medal of Honor, in World War II, for his leadership, courage, and heroism for...

 Military | Major | B-24 Command Pilot | 98th Bomb Group

-Lieutenant John S. Young was born and raised in Dallas, Texas.
+Lt.
+John S. Young was born and raised in Dallas, Texas.
 Bored with college at SMU in Dallas, and knowing the country was headed for war, he joined the Army Air Force early in 1941 and began training as an aviation cadet.
-He was known as "Johnny"...
+He was known as "Johnny" or ...